New tech draws to be included in the Human Capital Priorities stream

 Ontario tech stream: How to keep up to date

-With few details about the Ontario tech stream known at this time, we understand that many tech worker readers may be eager to be among the first to know more about the Ontario tech stream as and when more information is revealed.
+With details still emerging surrounding Ontario’s new tech draws, we understand that many tech worker readers may be eager to be among the first to know more when new information is released.

 Here’s how you can do just that: